DinithaSasinduDissanayake/SmartBin/Diary by copilot.md

 ### Summary
 The updated guidelines will help the team maintain high-quality standards for documentation, code review, and deployment processes, leading to a more maintainable and robust codebase.

+## Entry: April 29, 2025 12:10:20 AM

+### User Request
+The user requested that diary entries should be based on the insertions and deletions made since the last commit.

+### Work Completed
+1. Enhanced the CollectAllCode.ps1 script to generate a diff summary file (diff_summary.txt) that tracks changes between commits
+2. Added git diff commands to capture both statistical and numerical changes since the last commit
+3. Configured the script to include the last commit message and author information
+4. Updated file filtering to exclude the newly created diff summary file

+### Assumptions Made
+1. The PowerShell script was intended to help document code changes for review purposes
+2. Including git diff information would help with creating more accurate diary entries
+3. The script should exclude its own generated files from being included in the code collection
+4. CSS files should be treated as binary/asset files rather than text files for code collection purposes

+### Purpose of Changes
+1. **Improved Documentation**: Create more detailed and accurate diary entries based on actual code changes
+2. **Enhanced Workflow**: Automate part of the diary entry process by generating change statistics
+3. **Better Tracking**: Provide a clear view of what changed in each commit to better document the development process

+### Outcomes

+#### Functional Changes
+1. The script now creates a diff_summary.txt file containing:
+   - Statistical summary of changes (files changed, insertions, deletions)
+   - Numerical data for each changed file (number of lines added/removed)
+   - Last commit information including hash, message, time, and author
+2. Added user-friendly console messages with color-coding for better visibility
+3. Enhanced file filtering to exclude generated summary files

+#### Visual Changes
+1. Added a yellow reminder message to review the diff summary when creating diary entries
+2. Improved script commenting to explain the purpose and functionality

+### Summary
+The enhanced script now provides better support for maintaining detailed diary entries by automatically generating statistics and summaries of code changes.
+This will help ensure that the diary accurately reflects the evolution of the codebase and provides valuable context for understanding the history of changes.